mattkatz/cc-pypa-poetry-mkdocs/docs/pypi_release_checklist.md

 ## For Every Release

-0. Make some pull requests, merge all changes from feature branch to master/main.
+0. Make some pull requests, merge all changes from feature branch to main.

 1. Update CHANGELOG.md manually.
 Make sure it follows the [Keep a Changelog](https://keepachangelog.com/en/1.0.0/) standard.
     Be noticed that  {{ cookiecutter.repo_type | capitalize }} workflow will read changelog and extract release notes automatically.